susannagladh/technical_writing_portfolio/technical-product-documentation-pack/index.md

 - application specialists
 - internal product and operations teams

-The documentation assumes that the reader is familiar with basic web applications, but does not assume technical expertise in software development.
+The documentation assumes that readers are familiar with basic web applications.
+It does not assume technical expertise in software development.

 ## Purpose

-The purpose of this documentation pack is to show how different types of technical content can work together to support a product.
+This documentation pack shows how different types of technical content can work together to support a product.

-The pack is intended to demonstrate:
+The pack demonstrates:

 - user guidance
 - troubleshooting support